Recognizes a wide variety of foods

 The oven we tested came with the Gourmet Package, which includes three air fryer baskets, an extra baking/broiling tray, and a three-year subscription to the premium recipes.
 The air fryer baskets allow air to flow all around food for air frying or for dehydrating, and since all three can be used at once, it means more food can be cooked than with the single oven rack, although some recipes call for lining the bottom rack with foil to catch drips.
 The extra tray was also welcome, as was the recipe subscription.

 One interesting use of the air fryer baskets is for air-popping popcorn.
 The kernels are placed in one basket and a second basket is placed upside-down on top, creating a completely enclosed basket.
-While we prefer buttery popcorn, it was a healthy option, and ridiculously fun to watch.
+Bonus: It is ridiculously fun to watch.

 Price: Right for the technology